llvm/llvm-project/mlir/docs/DeclarativeRewrites.md

 ```

 This will copy the attribute `foo` and `bar` of `ThreeResultOp` in the source
-pattern to `TwoResultOp` and `OneResultOp` in the result patterns respectively.
+pattern to `ZeroResultOp` and `ThreeResultOp` in the result patterns respectively.
-The patterns are executed in the order they are specified.
+The patterns are executed in specified order.

 ### Adjusting benefits